comingkms/AmpliFuse/README.md

 # AmpliFuse

 AmpliFuse is a Python script for simulating amplicons and PCR chimeras, then generating Illumina reads.
 It wraps three stages:
-1. In silico PCR on a subset of template sequences
+1. In silico PCR using in_silico_PCR.pl on a subset of template sequences
 2. Chimera simulation using either a Breakpoint & Template-Switching (BTS) model or Simera 2 model
 3. Illumina read simulation with InSilicoSeq under the amplicon model